ctcl-bregis/ctclsite-rust/config/projects/content/mct2/mct2.md

 In 2023, for the most part, I decided to stop working on hardware and focus on software development due to the failed attempts at the project in prior years and there being no need for the device.

 #### 2024
 In May 2024, I heard about the LattePanda Mu Free Trial Event presumably through DFRobot on Discord.
-I signed up for the event with the idea being MediaCow Touch 2 with the idea that there was a+ tiny chance my idea would be accepted for receiving the development kit for free.
+I signed up for the event with the idea being MediaCow Touch 2 with the idea that there was a tiny chance my idea would be accepted for receiving the development kit for free.
 On June 20, 2024, to my surprise, I received an email about interest in the project idea, asking for more information about how the module is used.

 ## Features